shanemileham/shanemileham.github.io/_kb/personal-development/reflection.md

 ## Review Previous Year
 _This section is to help understand how you used your time, effort, and energy, and to identify the most and least valuable uses of those._

+_First, review by memory and answer the following questions_

-- Goals/Plan
+- Story
+  - What were the plot points this past year?
+What was the story?
+  - What am I proud of?
+What did I learn?
+  - What story do I want to tell next year?

+_Then review in detail_

+- Review your Plan (Goals)
   - Did I complete these?
 Why or why not?
   - By the end of the year, were these what I actually cared about?
   - Which of these goals was I excited to work on?
 Why?
   - Which of these goals did I procrastinate on?
 Why?
-- Story
-  - What were the plot points this past year?
-What was the story?
-  - What am I proud of?
-What did I learn?
-  - What story do I want to tell next year?
-- Calendar
+- Review your Time (Calendar)
   - Without looking at your calendar, what was most memorable from last year? (highlights/lowlights)
   - What kinds of things were most memorable?
 Work?
 Social events?
 Time with certain people?
 Meeting new people?
 Feelings?
   - Now looking at your calendar, go through and catalog the events that were most memorable or valuable to you